Buhl Building: Architecture

 William Edward Kapp, architect for the firm of Smith, Hinchman & Grylls, has been credited with interior design work on the Buhl Building.
 The architectural sculpture on the building was designed by Corrado Parducci.

 The Citizens Bank Building in downtown Saginaw, Michigan was modeled after the Buhl Building.

 Tenants

 The Suburban Mobility Authority for Regional Transportation has its headquarters in the building.
 Fink + Associates Law's Detroit office is located in Suite 1000.
-The Consulate of Italy in Detroit used to be located in Suite 1840 until 2021.
+The Consulate of Italy in Detroit was located in Suite 1840 until 2021.

 Hubbell, Roth & Clark, a civil engineering firm, is also based in the building.

 At one time Real Times Media, the owner of several black newspapers in the US, had its headquarters in the building.

 Michigan Nonprofit Association, a statewide membership organization that serves the nonprofit sector, has its Metro Detroit office in the Buhl Building.